plblum/jivs/planning/ModelRules Design for Configuration.md

 }

 interface ModelRulesConfigureParams<
-  TConfigureOptions extends ModelRulesConfigureOptions = ModelRulesConfigureOptions,
+  TConfigureOptions extends ModelRulesConfigureOptions = ModelRulesConfigureOptions> {
-> {
   options?: TConfigureOptions;
 }
 ```

 Notes:

-* `variantName` remains part of configuration
+* `variantName` Developer can use this to allow the caller to execute a named variant.
+Its used at the developer's discretion.
 * `disableCache` keeps caching on by default, unless explicitly disabled
 * `configAnalysisOptions` enables config analysis when it is not `null` or `undefined`.
 It is passed through to the IConfigAnalysisService.analyze() method to dictate how the analysis works.
-* she shape of `configAnalysisOptions` belongs to the installed config-analysis module, not to `jivs-engine`
+* The shape of `configAnalysisOptions` belongs to the installed config-analysis module, not to `jivs-engine`

 ### 6.2 IModelRules